mygooglyeyes/Candle-Simulator/README.md

-Flame-Simulator
+Candle/Flame-Simulator
 ================

-uses a trinket 5v or other arduino compatible and an adafruit neopixel stick (8 x WS2812 RGB leds)
+Uses a trinket 5v or other arduino compatible and an adafruit neopixel stick (8 x WS2812 RGB leds)

 great for simulating fire - uses combinations of red, yellow, and flickering to make it look like a flame.